flemay/3musketeers/content/docs/environment-variables.md

 # Let's go inside a container.
 $ make shell
-# Oupps!
+# Opps!
 Error.
 Compose needs a .env file.
-Let's create one
+Let's create one...
 $ make envfile
 $ make shell
 # See the new .env file?